btrotta/kaggle-homesite/README.md

 We use relatively large values for the gamma and lambda regularisation parameters, which reduces the impact of irrelevant features without the need to manually test and exclude these.
 We also use a small eta and large number of rounds.

+The code is written in Python 2.7.
+It requires pandas, numpy, sklearn, and xgboost packages.